Why use United Way's Free Tax Prep?

 How long will filing my taxes take?

 All walk-ins have the option for in-person tax preparation on a first come, first served basis.
-Space is limited based on availability.
-Drop off tax preparation is available for anyone who comes to a tax site.
+Wait times vary, and space is limited based on availability.

 What if I can't make it to a location during tax site hours?

 You may file for free any time online at www.myfreetaxes.com.
-Or, drop your taxes off at another tax preparation site near you that has different hours.
-Visit www.uwsc.org/taxhelp or call 425.374.5530 for complete information on site locations and hours.
+Or, visit another tax preparation site near you that has different hours.
+Visit www.uwsc.org/taxhelp for complete information on site locations and hours.

 I want to volunteer!
 How can I help?